Netflix's 'The Staircase' Was Years In The Making

 When Was 'The Staircase' Filmed?
-The Netflix Series Was Years In The Making
+The Netflix Series Has Been Years In The Making

 Kathleen was killed in 2001, and the documentary began filming not long after Michael was indicted for the crime.
 It was released in 2004.
 Director Jean-Xavier de Lestrade and his crew got a lot of insider information; they were present in the courtroom, and they spoke to Michael's family.
-Lestrade has since revisited the case twice: when Michael was released from jail in 2012 pending a retrial, and again a few years later during Michael's recent trial.
+Lestrade has since revisited the case twice: when Michael was released from jail in 2011 pending a retrial, and again a few years later when Michael entered his Alford plea deal.

 That last follow-up is the one that Netflix picked up, though all of the previous installments were also part of the package.
 It seems like Lestrade filmed throughout 2015 and 2016, making The Staircase a series that has spanned over a decade in the lives of those involved.
 Once it's on Netflix, you can see the whole story from start to finish.